Socio Economic Environment

-NEL s culture is focused on customer-centricity, collaborative team work, result orientation, entrepreneurial mindset and developing people.
+NELs culture is focused on customer-centricity, collaborative team work, result orientation, entrepreneurial mind set and developing people.
 One of the key growth strategies at NEL is to manage and promote talent by providing growth opportunities, rewards, respect, learning and fun.
-The Company s employees are both an important stakeholder group and key players in its business.
-With their skills and achievements, the Company is driving a culture of innovation, sustained growth and profitability for NEL.
+The Companys employees are both an important stakeholder group and key players in its business.
+With their skills and achievements, the Company is driving a culture of innovation and sustained growth for NEL.

 Opportunities and Threats

-Opportunities in all segments of real estate development are driven by the macroeconomic forces on account of the unique current situation where a large part of the population consists of people less than 24 years of age, that is people who are young and productive.
+Demand for residential real estate has increased with rapid rise in urbanization.
+Millions of people migrate to cities every year, not only driving demand for homes but also giving rise to demand for commercial and retail spaces.
 The benefits to the economy, commonly termed as the demographic dividend is benefitting the real estate sector.
-The other macroeconomic force is the rapid rate of urbanization on account of migration of population to cities, the growth centers.
-Implementation of Real Estate Regulation and Development Act (RERA) will bring in more transparency to the real estate transactions and boost buyer s confidence.
+There are growing requirements of space for sectors such as education and healthcare.
+Implementation of Real Estate Regulation and Development Act (RERA) has helped bring in more transparency to the real estate transactions and boosted buyers confidence.
 The disposable income has been steadily increasing and there is easier availability of consumer finance coupled with a declining interest rate trend.
 All the aforesaid aspects result in opportunities in all segments of real estate.

 The key threats to real estate business emanate from the cyclicality of the business owing to the tide and ebb in consumer and business confidence.
 Going forward, with the e-commerce market in India making itself look attractive, can pose a serious threat to the retail real estate.
 Other immediate challenges to the business are from:

 • Environmental risks such as depletion of water table

 • Potential impact of Covid-19 resulting in delay of construction activities and negatively influencing market sentiments